 24 Jan No gear, no idea?
-Ways to workout equipment and gym free!
+Ways to workout with zero equipment and gym fees!

 When it comes to exercising, you really don’t need much more than a good sports bra (for the girls) and a healthy dose of motivation to get started!

 If you’re looking for some motivation, look no further!
 We’ve put together some simple ways to exercise gym free, without needing to buy any equipment.